-While it’s true that some women who make out with their friends on nights out will never identify as LGBTQIA+ or face the discrimination that the community faces, it’s unfair to assume that every woman experimenting with their sexuality is only doing so for the male gaze.
+While it’s true that some women who make out with their same gender friends on nights out will never identify as LGBTQIA+ or face the discrimination that the community faces, it’s unfair to assume that every woman experimenting with their sexuality is only doing so for the male gaze.
 This assumption reinforces the dangerous and sexist stereotype that queer women exist for the gratification of heterosexual men and invalidates the real experiences and identities of bisexual and pansexual women.

 Why some people dislike the term bicurious